wenoptics/addheader/README.md

 `pip install addheader`

-If you want Jupyter Notebook support, please also install `nbconvert`:
+If you want Jupyter Notebook support, add "jupyter" in square brackets after the name of the package (use the quotes unless you know your shell doesn't need them):

-`pip install nbconvert`
+`pip install 'addheader[jupyter]'`

 ## Usage